 We know that the diner's prime cost was $33,000.
 All we need is the month’s sales.
 This can easily be pulled from the diner's point of sale system.
 If they don’t have a bar POS system, they can just multiply the amount of product sold during the month by sales price.
 We'll say sales were $58,000 for our example.

 Armed with these numbers, let's use the new formula from above.

 We find that the diner's prime cost percentage was 56.9%.
 In simple terms, this means they spent just under 57 cents on ingredients and labor for every dollar they earned last month.

 Now You're Primed and Ready

 You should now have a better grasp of the steps needed to find your restaurant's prime cost.
 It's not nearly as complicated as it may have seemed.
 Just make sure to consistently take a thorough inventory and you'll be able to find your prime cost.
 It's important to learn how to manage cost for restaurant business to succeed.
 Now you can make smart decisions about bar promotions like happy hour and where you can cut costs.
-And check out some restaurant marketing plan examples to get your promotional juices flowing.
+And check out some restaurant marketing plan examples to get your promotional juices and restaurant SEO flowing.